Skip to main content

 }

-• Async or coroutines can easily implicitly keep references to the uninstalled assembly code in other threads.
-Please be sure to clean up all asynchronous or coroutine functions before uninstalling
+• Async or coroutines can easily implicitly maintain references to unloaded assembly code in other threads.
+Be sure to clear all async or coroutine functions before unloading

-• UI OnClick or various callback events can easily keep references to the uninstalled assembly, so be sure to clean them up
+• UI OnClick or various callback events can easily cause maintaining references to unloaded assemblies, must be cleaned thoroughly

-• Clean up illegal references in the code according to the illegal reference logs printed during the uninstall process
+• According to the illegal reference logs printed during unloading, clean up illegal references in the code